 Nursing homes have a responsibility to intervene if another resident abuses your loved one.
 If they do not fulfill this duty, the nursing home has placed your loved one at risk, and they need to face the consequences.

 You and your loved one deserve justice after resident to resident nursing home abuse, and the attorneys at Hare, Wynn, Newell & Newton, LLP are prepared to help.
 We understand the harm that elder abuse causes, and we are ready to fight for your right to financial compensation.
-You can take action to protect your loved one right now by calling Hare, Wynn, Newell & Newton, LLP at (859) 550-2900.
+You can take action to protect your loved one right now by contacting or calling Hare, Wynn, Newell & Newton, LLP at (859) 550-2900.

 Why You Need a Nursing Home Abuse Attorney